DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-an-interactive-e-form.md

 	![eForm-report-character-combs-edit-options-enabled](../../../../images/eurd-win-eform-report-character-combs-edit-options-enabled.png)
 4. Choose editors for the Character Comb controls' edit mode.

-	- Controls that allow end users to enter letters
+	- Controls that allow you to enter letters
 		Invoke a drop-down list for the **Editor Name** property and select the **Only Uppercase Letters** item in the **Letters** category.

 		![eForm-report-character-combs-editor-name-letters](../../../../images/eurd-win-eform-report-character-combs-editor-name-letters.png)

-	- Controls that allow end users to enter integers
+	- Controls that allow you to enter integers
 		Invoke a drop-down list for the **Editor Name** property and select the **Positive Integer** item in the **Numeric** category.

 		![eForm-report-character-combs-editor-name-integer-positive](../../../../images/eurd-win-eform-report-character-combs-editor-name-integer-positive.png)